-The Long Ridge School was founded by a parent and educator who wanted to start a school that understood children learn at different rates and in different ways, and that the early childhood and elementary years are critical times for the development of lifelong attitudes about learning.
-Harriet Rowland prided herself on meeting the needs of each child and valuing each child as an individual.
+The Long Ridge School was founded in 1938 by a parent and educator who wanted to start a school that understood that children learn at different rates and in different ways, and that the early childhood and elementary years are critical times for the development of lifelong attitudes about learning.
+Founder Harriet Rowland prided herself on meeting the needs of each child and valuing each child as an individual.
 Today these ideas remain the central guiding principles of The Long Ridge School.

 The school started with six children in the first class and established itself as a place where children of diverse backgrounds formed a community to learn from everyday experiences and make connections between the school and larger world.
 The Long Ridge School continues to value small, multi-age classes where every child’s voice is heard.

 In 1957, Long Ridge moved to what would grow to become its 14-acre and three-building campus on Erskine Road.
 The teachers continue to dedicate themselves to balancing each child’s social, emotional, physical, and creative development in an atmosphere of intellectual challenge.